tahull/tahull.github.io/_drafts/2018-06-20-optimizing-images.md

 The gist of responsive images is
 - Don't use images unless you need to
-  - use svgs or CCS tricks instead
+  - use svgs or CSS tricks instead
 - Use srcset and let the browser pick the best option
 - resize and optimize Images